-E2.124 Referencing APTA Guideline TS 43.1.1 Discrete I/O (Inputs/Outputs):
+E2.138 Referencing APTA Guideline TS 43.1.1 Discrete I/O (Inputs/Outputs):

-(a) All wiring to I/O devices, either at the harness level or individual wires, shall be labeled, stamped or fade resistant color-coded in a fashion that allows unique identification at a spacing not exceeding 4 in.
+(a) All wiring to I/O devices, either at the harness level or individual wires, shall be stamped or fade resistant labeled, or color-coded in a fashion that allows unique identification at a spacing not exceeding 4 in.
 Wiring for each I/O device shall be bundled together.
 If the I/O terminals are the same voltages, then jumpers may be used to connect the common nodes of each I/O terminal.

-E2.125 Referencing APTA Guideline TS 43.1.2 Shielding:
+E2.139 Referencing APTA Guideline TS 43.1.2 Shielding:

 - (a) All wiring that requires shielding shall meet the following minimum requirements.
 A shield shall be generated by connecting to a ground, which is sourced from a power distribution bus bar or chassis.
 A shield shall be connected at one location only, typically at one end of the cable.
-However certain standards or special requirements, such as SAE J1939 or RF applications, have separate shielding techniques that also shall be used as applicable. - Note: A shield grounded at both end forms a ground loop, which can cause intermittent control or faults. - (b) When using shielded or coaxial cable, upon stripping of the insulation, the metallic braid shall be free from frayed strands, which can penetrate the insulation of the inner wires.
+However certain standards or special requirements, such as SAE J1939 or RF applications, have separate shielding techniques that also shall be used as applicable. - (i) Note: A shield grounded at both ends forms a ground loop, which can cause intermittent control or faults. - (b) Any High voltage cables that are not contained within an environmentally sealed compartment shall be shielded and grounded on both ends if reasonably possible to do so. - (c) When using shielded or coaxial cable, upon stripping of the insulation, the metallic braid shall be free from frayed strands, which can penetrate the insulation of the inner wires.
 To prevent the introduction of noise, the shield shall not be connected to the common side of a logic circuit.

-E2.126 Referencing APTA Guideline TS 43.1.3 Communications:
+E2.140 Referencing APTA Guideline TS 43.1.3 Communications:

 - (a) The data network cabling shall be selected and installed according to the vendor protocol requirements.
 Cabling shall be continuous and no splicing shall be permitted.
-The physical layer of all network communication systems shall not be used for any purpose other than communication between the system components, unless provided for in the network specifications. - (b) Communications networks that use power line carriers (e.g., data modulated on a 24V-power line) shall meet the most stringent applicable wiring and terminal specifications.

-E2.127 Referencing APTA Guideline TS 43.1.4 Radio Systems:

-- (a) Radio antennae and all radio cabling shall be specified by INFODEV Electronic. - (b) Designers International Inc. All installation by the Contractor.
+The physical layer of all network communication systems shall not be used for any purpose other than communication between the system components, unless provided for in the network specifications. - (b) Communications networks that use power line carriers (e.g., data modulated on a 24V-power line) shall meet the most stringent applicable wiring and terminal specifications. - E2.141 Referencing APTA Guideline TS 43.1.4 Radio Systems: - (a) Radio antennae and all radio cabling shall be specified by INFODEV Electronic. - (b) Designers International Inc. All installation by the Contractor.